Proper SEO can be the true game-changer in the digital marketing field.

 Because in any business, the best customer is the one that comes back for more.
 A returning customer is cheaper for the company to hang on to than to acquire a new one.

 Forms are the only way to collect user information on a massive scale.

 Every business needs a website.

-PPC stands for pay-per-click, a model of internet marketing in which advertisers pay a fee each time one of their ads is clicked.
+PPC stands for Pay Per Click, a model of advertising where internet marketers pay a fee each time someone clicks on one of their ads.

 When you have spent hours planning the perfect email campaign, it’s easy to develop tunnel vision.
 You sank so much time and effort optimising your emails that you lose sight of the big picture.

 Let’s begin by answering a straightforward question: What exactly is SEO?

 In the internet era, the email has become one of the most influential modes to reach prospective clients.
 Every day nearly 2.6 billion emails sent and by 2019, the number of email users around the world is predicted to hit a staggering 2.9 billion.